-- Seeing to the administration of the company and the appropriate organisation of its operations (general competence); - Arranging the control of the company accounts and asset management in an appropriate manner; - Electing the chairman from among the members for each term of office; - Appointing and dismissing the Group CEO; - Appointing the deputy CEO and Members of the Group Executive Team based on the CEO's proposal; - Deciding on the salaries and remunerations of the above-mentioned persons and their incentive scheme; - Deciding on the strategy of the Group and its business units; - Controlling the implementation of the strategic objectives and business plans of the Group and its business units; - Deciding on strategically or financially significant investments as part of the annual company budget, business acquisitions and divestments, business transactions and contingent liabilities; any significant investments outside the annual budget are to be confirmed separately; - Confirming the Group values and other general Group principles by means of operating instructions; and

-Confirming the Group's personnel strategy and annual personnel and training plans and deciding on the personnel incentive and reward scheme.
+- Seeing to the administration of the company and the appropriate organisation of its operations (general competence); - Arranging the control of the company accounts and asset management in an appropriate manner; - Electing the chairman from among the members for each term of office; - Appointing and dismissing the Group CEO; - Appointing the deputy CEO and Members of the Group Executive Team based on the CEO's proposal; - Deciding on the salaries and remunerations of the above-mentioned persons and their incentive scheme; - Deciding on the strategy of the Group and its business units; - Controlling the implementation of the strategic objectives and business plans of the Group and its business units: - Deciding on strategically or financially significant investments as part of the annual company budget, business acquisitions and divestments, business transactions and contingent liabilities; any significant investments outside the annual budget are to be confirmed separately; - Confirming the Group values and other general Group principles by means of operating instructions; and - Confirming the Group's personnel strategy and annual personnel and training plans and deciding on the personnel incentive and reward scheme.

-The Board of Directors conducts a regular self-evaluation of its operations and working methods.
+The Board of Directors conducts a regular internal self-evaluation of its operations and working methods.

-Board of Directors in 2014
+The Board of Directors in 2015

-The Board convened 15 times in 2014.
-The participation rate of the Board of Directors in the meetings was 99 per cent.
-In addition to its regular duties, the Board focused on strengthening DNA's corporate business with the acquisition of TDC's Finnish operations, as well as the on the cooperation agreement signed with Sonera on the construction of a joint mobile communications network.
+The Board convened 10 times in 2015.
+The participation rate of the Board of Directors in the meetings was 98 per cent.
+In addition to its regular duties, the Board focused on strengthening DNA's corporate business, cost-efficiency of investments, cooperation related to the shared mobile communication network constructed by Suomen Yhteisverkko Oy, fast changes in the operating environment of entertainment business as well as the efficiency of DNA's ICT infrastructure.